The holidays came as a rush this year and, while I’ve been cooking, I haven’t been sharing those meals here.

 Bake for 35 to 40 minutes, until the center is set and the edges are a bit brown.

-While this was way too spicy for my relatives, my dear wife and I loved it – rich, creamy, crunchy, and spicy.
+The Verdict: While this was way too spicy for my relatives, my dear wife and I loved it – rich, creamy, crunchy, and spicy.
 I still miss my Mom’s gluteny stuffing, but this got me through Thanksgiving without feeling too deprived.